IDD-Lab-Assignment/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

+The prototype is supposed to detect when birds arrive into the field of view, and execute a call to take a photograph with the DSLR camera.

-1. When does it fail?
+2. When does it fail?

+It fails often as the frames per second capture performance of the pi is not quick enough.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+There are hardware limitations of the pi's computer vision performance, which make the reaction time of the prototype very difficult to configure.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+Another scenario that could cause problems is one where a squirrel arrives instead.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+A user of this system (photographer) will probably consider the event of other non-bird species arriving at the feeder.
+This can be mitigated by including commonly encountered non-bird species into the model and providing options to deal with them.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+Misclassification would be a labeling issue since the image would be uploaded as the label that the CV defines.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+This vulnerability in the system can only be addressed by either developing stronger models (more costly to the pi) or allowing the user to self rectify utilizing their own knowledge.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+Optimizations that can me made are to detect non-bird species and either create an inclusive classification system, or utilize a flash or mechanism to scare/train them away, if they are undesired.

 ### Part D
 ### Characterize your own Observant system